boxwise/dropapp/SECURITY.md

 # Security Policy

 ## Supported Versions
 Boxtribute is provided open source on an "as-is" basis with no warranties, implied or otherwise (see license).
-As such will patch reported vulnerabilities for the latest release on a best-effort basis.
+As such security patches on reported vulnerabilities will be provided for the latest release only on a best-effort basis.

 ## Reporting a Vulnerability